jdlongmire/logical_emergence/README.md

 - **Cosmic Fine-Tuning**: Constants reflect computational optimization, not design or chance
 - **Mind-Body Problem**: Mental and physical as organizational perspectives on computation
 - **Existence Question**: Reality emerges through logical necessity rather than brute fact

+## Quick Evaluation Guide

+**For Philosophers**: Start with Paper 1 (logical foundations) and Paper 6 (theoretical implications)

+**For Physicists**: Papers 4-5 address quantum mechanics and physical reality directly

+**For AI/Consciousness Researchers**: Papers 4-5 on quantum information and computational consciousness

+**For General Academic Audience**: Begin with the Author's Note and Paper 6 overview

+**⚠️ Note**: While individual papers can be evaluated separately, the full systematic argument requires sequential reading.

 ## The Six Papers